 5. Panama’s tap water is safe to drink

-You don’t need to worry about the local tap water in Panama.
+Unlike most countries, you don’t need to worry about the local tap water in Panama.
 It’s chlorinated and is perfectly safe.
 Feel free to shower, brush your teeth, and drink to your heart’s content.

-That said, the water can be questionable in the more remote villages.
+However, the water can be questionable in the more remote villages.
 If you’re traveling off the beaten track, it’s probably better to play it safe and rely on bottled water.

 6. You can’t drive to Colombia from Panama